SRI-CSL/yices2/doc/sphinx/source/thread-safety.rst

 If Yices is compiled with this option, it is possible to use the library in multi-threaded applications.
-All calls to API functions that create terms or types are protected by a global lock, but it is possible to operate on separate contexts and model in parallel.
-In particular, distinct threds can call :c:func:`yices_check_context` on different contexts in parallel without locking.
+All calls to API functions that create terms or types are protected by a global lock, but it is possible to operate on separate contexts and models in parallel.
+In particular, distinct threads can call :c:func:`yices_check_context` on different contexts in parallel without locking.

-You still have to ensure that distinct threads do not operate on the same context or models at the same time.
+You still have to ensure that distinct threads do not operate on the same context or model at the same time.